TransparentLC/realesrgan-gui/README.en-US.md

 git clone https://github.com/TransparentLC/realesrgan-gui.git
 cd realesrgan-gui

 # 2. Run the shell script to start building.
+Since the latest commit of this project requires tk version 8.6, while Python 3.10 bundles tk version 8.5, the local packaging must be done in Python 3.11 environment.
+Before packaging, enter python3 -V in the terminal to confirm the current version is 3.11.
 # Password is required for "sudo pyinstaller realesrgan-gui-macOS-arm64.spec"
 sh Build-macOS-arm64.sh